Mira0507/uniprot_api/README.md

 ```

-The function `read_protein_size()` returning a numeric vector for protein length could be used to add a new column for protein size corresponding to each Uniprot.
+The function `read_protein_size()`, , which returns a numeric vector for protein length, could be used to add a new column for protein size corresponding to each Uniprot ID.

 ```r